smolicc/BSDorderBook/README.md

 │   ├── Models/
 │   │   └── ... # Classes for objects used
 │   ├── Resources/
-│   │   └── ... # JSON files for crypto exchanges and order book
+│   │   └── ... # JSON files for crypto exchanges and order books
 │   └── Services/
 │       └── ... # Service interface and logic implementation
 ├── MatchOrdersServiceTests/